Stupa on the Everest Base Camp trek route with views of Everest behind

 Hiking

-Start the day with a walk through beautiful pine forests and along the track to the Dudh Koshi River.
-One of the (many) bridges is the famous Hillary Suspension Bridge with a particularly epic viewpoint of the gleaming Mount Thamserku (6618 m).
-From here you'll continue through the village of Jorsale before a challenging uphill climb to Namche Bazaar, where you'll get your first glimpse of Everest.
-Despite its remote location Namche is a fun place to spend time as you acclimatise to the altitude, you can explore the bakeries, hiking and craft shops, watch old Everest films at the cafe cinema, or even head to the highest Irish Pub in the world.
+Start today with a walk through beautiful pine forests, following the trail to the Dudh Koshi River.
+One of the (many) bridges you'll cross is the famous Hillary Suspension Bridge – named after the legendary mountaineer who was the first to summit Everest with Tenzing Norgay in 1953, it has a particularly epic viewpoint of the gleaming Mount Thamserku (6618m).
+From here, continue through the village of Jorsale before a challenging uphill climb to Namche Bazaar, where you'll get your first glimpse of the mighty Everest.
+Despite its remote location, Namche is a fun place to spend time as you acclimatise to the altitude – you can explore the bakeries, hiking and craft shops, watch old Everest films at the cafe cinema, or even head to the highest Irish pub in the world.

 Day 5